nojhan/liquidprompt/docs/install.rst

 Shell Installation
 ==================

-To use Liquidprompt every time you start a shell, add the following lines to your ``.bashrc`` (if you use Bash) or ``.zshrc`` (if you use zsh)::
+To use Liquid Prompt every time you start a shell, add the following lines to your ``.bashrc`` (if you use Bash) or ``.zshrc`` (if you use zsh)::

-   # Only load Liquidprompt in interactive shells, not from a script or from scp
+   # Only load Liquid Prompt in interactive shells, not from a script or from scp
    [[ $- = *i* ]] && source ~/liquidprompt/liquidprompt

 Adjust the path if you installed to a different location that the suggested